Greek baths: Social life and culture

 The culture surrounding Greek baths, and public bathing in general, is not extremely well known or studied.
 The use of baths for athletes at the gymnasium is the most informed area of Greek bathing culture.
 However, despite the situational and procedural context of every-day bathing is not often being written down from the past, the evidence from archaeological sites and art can offer information.

-By the 2nd century BCE, public baths were a very important part of Greek culture (and Egyptian and South Italian culture), as can be seen from the developments in the design of the baths and their locations.
+By the 2nd century BC, public baths were a very important part of Greek culture (and Egyptian and South Italian culture), as can be seen from the developments in the design of the baths and their locations.
 The Egyptians added more tholos to fit the growing number of visitors.
 In many Greek cities, bathing came to include both individual tubs and community immersion pools and sweat baths (also communal).
 While the sense of community grew in public baths, it was not accepted everywhere.
 For example, Egypt never adopted the group baths.
 The baths at Gortys did not have communal pools, as it did not suit their local customs.
 Gortys did develop individual immersion baths, which still brought a shift from hygienic bathing to bathing for relaxation purposes.